Anglica ry

 Chair

-The vice member joins the board meetings when necessary and helps out when needed, similarly to the members.
+The vice member joins the board meetings when necessary and helps out when needed, similarly to the member.
 They can also substitute for other members of the board or use their special skills to help the board otherwise.
 The vice member can help with decorating and cleaning the event premises as well as with ticket sales at night clubs, for example.
 They have less authorities than the rest of the board, but they are an important part of it, nevertheless.

-Alumni Affairs: -
+Alumni Affairs: TBC